By: Jerry Weintraub and Rich Cohen

 Twelve; 1 edition (April 7, 2010)

-This is the autobiography of the late Jerry Weintraub.
+When I Stop Talking, You’ll Know I’m Dead is the autobiography of the late Jerry Weintraub.
 The story of this legendary promoter, agent, and producer should be devoured.
 Weintraub comes across like your grandfather’s best friend from high school that you can’t believe came back to town to visit and tell his incredible stories.
-In the end, you wish you had been there haggling with Weintraub and Sinatra, on the road with him and Elvis, and playing practical jokes with him, George Clooney, Matt Damon, and Brad Pitt.
-And after reading, you feel like you nearly were.
+In the end, you wish you had been with Weintraub through all of it, Haggling with Sinatra, on the road with Elvis, and playing practical jokes with George Clooney, Matt Damon, and Brad Pitt.
+After reading, you feel like you nearly were.
 Hats off to Rich Cohen.

 One of my favorite quotes: